 For over 40 years, the Nature Center has been educating children and families about our region’s natural history.
 Our nature camps have become a popular resource for parents throughout the Sacramento region.
 Offered during regular school breaks (spring, summer, Thanksgiving week and winter), these daily and weekly programs offer families a trusted, enjoyable and more engaging camp experience!
 We hope to have your little campers with us soon!

-Fall nature camps are offered during Thanksgiving Week break.
-Check back in early October when registration opens.
+Fall nature camps are offered during school Thanksgiving break.
+Registration opens around mid-fall.

 Effie Yeaw Nature Center’s Under the Oaks Nature Camps give children the opportunity to experience, explore and discover the great outdoors!
 Studies have demonstrated that being in nature helps children let go of everyday stresses and allows them to develop an appreciation of the world around them.
 Our camps are the perfect blend of structure and exploration, engaging both their minds and bodies while having a great time!